-Recent travel to developing countries: Tests for hepatitis Causes of Hepatitis Hepatitis is inflammation of the liver characterized by diffuse or patchy necrosis.
+Recent travel to countries where sanitation is poor: Tests for hepatitis Causes of Hepatitis Hepatitis is inflammation of the liver characterized by diffuse or patchy necrosis.
 Hepatitis may be acute or chronic (usually defined as lasting > 6 months).
 Most cases of acute viral hepatitis... read more A, B, D, and E

 Females of child-bearing age: Pregnancy testing

 Age < 40, hemolytic anemia, and a pattern showing a low alkaline phosphatase level with alkaline phosphatase/total bilirubin ratio < 4 and the aspartate aminotransferase (AST) level greater than the alanine aminotransferase (ALT) level, with elevations in ALT and AST (although usually < 2000): check ceruloplasmin level for Wilson disease Wilson Disease Wilson disease results in accumulation of copper in the liver and other organs.
 Hepatic or neurologic symptoms develop.
 Diagnosis is based on a low serum ceruloplasmin level, high urinary excretion... read more